 Martin Luther King, Jr. Fellowship Program

 Fellows are assigned mentors and supervised by experienced attorneys.
 Salary and benefits are determined by the host program.
-Additionally, loan repayment assistance up to $11,000 is available during the first two years of employment.
+Additionally, loan repayment assistance is available during the first two years of employment.

-Third year and recent law school graduates may indicate their interest in the MLK Fellowship program by submitting an application electronically via email to Arlene Marshall-Hockensmith, including a letter expressing interest; a resume; a writing sample; an official transcript; and three (3) professional references to:
+Third year and recent law school graduates may indicate their interest in the MLK Fellowship program by submitting an application, electronically via email, to Dr. Tevis Bryant, including a letter expressing interest; a resume; a writing sample; an official transcript; and three (3) professional references to:

 Pennsylvania Legal Aid Network, Inc.

 Director of Diversity, Equity, Inclusion, and Belonging & HR Operations